 Reassess Your Departmental Workloads

 Without exception, your in-house staff is going to need to pivot.
-By taking stock of the comprehensive expertise of your team, you can stretch their caseload capacity and your budgets through streamlined collaboration.
+By taking stock of the comprehensive expertise of your team, you can stretch their caseload capacity and your corporate legal department budgets through streamlined collaboration.
 Yet even then, your in-house attorneys have a limited bandwidth – and they are likely reaching their threshold.